"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

 COMMON BRAND NAME(S): Kadian

 WARNING: Morphine has a high risk for abuse and severe, possibly fatal, breathing problems.
 The risk for harm is higher if you take the wrong dose/strength, or if you take it along with other drugs that might also affect breathing.
 Be sure you know how to take morphine and what other drugs you should avoid taking with it.
+The risk for breathing problems might also be higher when you start this medication and after a dose increase.
 Get immediate medical help if you notice unusual slow/shallow breathing.

-The higher strengths of this drug (100 or 200 milligrams per capsule) should be used only if you have been regularly taking moderate to large amounts of narcotic pain medication.
-These strengths may cause overdose (even death) if taken by a person who has not been regularly taking narcotic medication.
 Do not crush, chew, or dissolve this medication or the contents of the capsules.
-Taking crushed, chewed, or dissolved forms of sustained-action morphine could cause overdose.
+Taking crushed, chewed, or dissolved forms of sustained-action morphine could cause a fatal overdose.

 Keep this medicine in a safe place to prevent theft, misuse, or abuse.
 If a child accidentally swallows this drug, get emergency medical help right away.